16 fun facts about Montréal

 1. Montréal is a UNESCO City of Design

 Montréal was designated a UNESCO City of Design in 2006.
-The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
+The UNESCO Creative Cities Network was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
 There are many aspects to the designation, from urban planning to the support of creativity to the prevalence of artisanship.
 Check out the beautiful architecture around the city, especially in Old Montréal and the Old Port.

 Redpath Museum - McGill University